marilynpesantez/sample_repo/README.md

 * **The company's sales peaked in November 2011 with 2,770 orders totaling $1,503,866.78 in monthly revenue.** This aligns with a universal peak in shopping and gift purchases leading up to the holidays.

-* **Sales revenue tends to dip from December to February following a holiday boom.** Revenue declined month-over-month for three consecutive months, dropping to its lowest point in February 2011 with $522,545.56 in revenue.
+* **Sales revenue and order volume tends dip from December to February following a holiday boom across both 2010 and 2011.** Revenue declined month-over-month for three consecutive months, dropping to its lowest point in February 2011 with $522,545.56 in revenue.
+Order volume follows the same trend.

-* **Revenue and orderv volume recover in March, staggering through the summer months.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Revenue, order volume recover in March, staggering through the summer months.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Average order value peaked in December 2011, however there was also a peak in average order value of cancelled transactions.** With cancelled order volume dipping during this same month, this likely corresponds with a number of wholesalers who perhaps overanticipated demand for their own respective shops and cancelled their orders.

 [Visualization specific to category 1]